**The 2020 ESA photo comp is now closed. Winners were announced at the ESA2020 Conference and can be found here.**

 1) ‘Best of the Decade – People’s Choice’ Award.
-Voting closes at midnight, December 2.

 2) ‘Ecology in Isolation’ Category.
-Entries close at midnight, November 8.

 The competition aims to highlight the diversity, beauty and interest of the biodiversity and ecosystems of Australia, and the role of ecologists in unravelling their mysteries.
-However, 2020 has thrown all sorts of surprises and hurdles our way.
-As ecologists we have had to come up with new ways to do our work, of conducting our research, engaging with the public, and continuing to do what we love.
+However, 2020 threw all sorts of surprises and hurdles our way.
+As ecologists we had to come up with new ways to do our work, of conducting our research, engaging with the public, and continuing to do what we love.

 Conditions of entry